 Required Courses Credits Done Notes

-CONS 340 Introduction to Geographic Information 3

-or GEOS 270 Geographic Information Science
+CONS 340 Introduction to Geographic Information Systems for Forestry and Conservation or GEOS 270 Geographic Information Science 3

 FRST 443 Remote Sensing for Ecosystem Management 3 Commonly taken in 4 th yr T2

 CONS 330 Conservation Science & Sustainability 3 Commonly taken in 3 rd yr T2

 Core Courses (see below) 15

 Resource Systems Courses (see below) 9

 Language Courses 7 6

 Resource Systems Elective 3

-Elective (300/400 level) 3
+Elective (300/400 level) 8 3

-Elective 8 3
+Elective 3

 CONS 452 9 Global Perspectives Capstone 12 Taken in 4 th yr T2

 International Experience 10 0 Pre-requisite for CONS 452

 Total Credits 60

 7 Credits may be obtained in any non-English language courses, but students are encouraged to learn a language that would help them in their study abroad term.
 Students who can pass an oral proficiency test for a non-English language relevant to their study abroad term would be exempt from this requirement and the language credits will be replaced by 6 credits of electives.
-The NRC program director would coordinate the proficiency test and approve the electives.
+Please see Forestry Students Services for approval.